 Chance, Saint John, Dominica — Caribbean Region of the Americas (Lesser Antilles of the West Indies)

 Topics.
-This historical marker is listed in these topic lists: Colonial Era • Environment.
-A significant historical year for this entry is 1986.
+This historical marker is listed in these topic lists: Colonial Era Forts and Castles.
+A significant historical date for this entry is April 12, 1782.

 Location.
 15° 34.978′ N, 61° 28.421′ W. Marker is in Chance, Saint John.
 Marker can be reached from Bay Street.
 The marker is near the Upper Battery at the reconstructed Fort Shirley.
 Touch for map.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Officers' Quarters (a few steps from this marker); Cabrits Calendar of Events (within shouting distance of this marker); Guard House, Powder Magazine (within shouting distance of this marker); Water Catchment, Troops' Kitchen, Stables (within shouting distance of this marker); Fort Shirley (about 90 meters away, measured in a direct line); The Trees Return (about 120 meters away); Cabrits National Park (about 180 meters away); Prince Rupert's Garrison (about 180 meters away).
 Touch for a list and map of all markers in Chance.